SparkMilkway/ORiginal-Fashion-Raffle/readme.md

 3. Manage the user's account, change and upload profile image, apple pay simulation

 # Requirements to simulate this app
+(Tutorial of setting up Google Firebase can be found at https://firebase.google.com/docs/ios/setup)
-1. Set in-app database and storage reference to gs://originalfashionraffle.appspot.com/
+1. Set in-app database and storage reference to https://originalfashionraffle.firebaseio.com/
 2. Xcode 8.0 or above
 3. apple developer account to simulate the Apple Pay function
 4. use terminal to pod install the SDKs under the directory you downloaded the files.